 Industrial District | website | get directions | tasting fee: waived with purchase | hours: Thurs – Sun 12 pm – 6 pm | go for: unique, bold reds

 Andrew Latta got started in the restaurant industry before becoming a sommelier in Thailand.
-That exposure to wine got him interested in winemaking, and now you can try his super small lot bold reds in a tiny tasting room nestled between Kerloo and Full Pull.
+That exposure to wine got him interested in winemaking, and now you can try his super small lot bold reds in a tiny tasting room next to Full Pull.
 He works to make wines with unusual reds from unique, sustainable vineyards in Eastern Washington.

 What to taste:

 If available, get the Latta GSM (~$35).
-It’s young and bright, similar to Kerloo’s but with a bit richer, more caramel-like of a mouthfeel instead of acidic.
+It’s young and bright, but with a bit richer, more caramel-like of a mouthfeel instead of acidic.
 There’s also a lot of berry flavor, but it’s smooth thanks to the long finish.

 Rotie Cellars